Ana Sršen

-Ana Sršen (born 1973 in Dubrovnik, SFR Yugoslavia, living in Zagreb) is the first prominent paralympic swimmer of modern Croatia, later coach and founder on swimming club Natator.
+Ana Sršen (born 1973 in Dubrovnik, Croatia, living in Zagreb) is the first prominent paralympic swimmer of modern Croatia, later coach and founder on swimming club Natator.
 She broke several European records during her competitive years in swimming and remained an activist and advocate for swimming, sports and athletes, as well as a sport official.

 Biography

 After cancer-related leg amputations the age of 13, she did not give up on physical activity.
 She moved to London to study and be coached more professionally.
 In 1998 she became a world record holder in 100 m breaststroke.
 In 2002, she set two world records at International Competition in Zagreb: for 200 m and 800 m freestyle.
 She competed at four Paralympic Games from 1996 until 2008 when she took part in 2008 Summer Paralympics as her last major competition, less than 4 months after giving birth to a son.